carpentries-incubator/docker-introduction/_extras/06-containers-on-the-cloud.md

 ---
-title: "Creating containers in the cloud"
+title: "Creating Containers on the Cloud"
 teaching: 20
 exercises: 0
 questions: